 USE A REUSABLE EXHIBITION STAND

 The cost of a one-off exhibition stand is expensive.
 But even if you don’t have any further shows booked yet, you should still consider using a reusable stand that will have a longer lifespan than just one exhibition.
-This will lower your exhibition costs in the long run.
+Purchasing something high-quality and reusable, as opposed to a budget exhibition stand, will lower your costs in the long run.

 A reusable modular exhibition stand will yield more ROI than a single-use custom build stand.
 But be careful as many companies claim their modular stands are reusable when they’re not.
 If their stands can’t be reused in a different space, then they can’t be reused without significant expense.

-Using a custom modular stand, like our exclusive Prestige Event System, means it can be redesigned for different spaces at different shows.
+A custom modular stand like our exclusive Prestige Event System, means it can be redesigned for different spaces at different shows.
 And as you have the flexibility to use the same stand over your entire exhibiting calendar, you could save up to 70% off your exhibition stand budget.